doctorocclusion/Christmas-Mod-Nostalgia/README.md

     Candles:
     3 different types: thin, normal, and fancy.
 Light value of 10/11.
 Can be placed on top of blocks.
 Can be made any color

+    Christmas Lights:
+    Multiple colors can be place on in a single block (see picture on forum).
+Turned on/off using light plug

+    Light Plug:
+    Uses redstone to turn christmas lights on and off.

   Items
   ---------------------